H4ppyCode/IA-AskTrainTravel/Readme.md

 ### Generate dataset for nlp
 For nlp_dataset_generator.py, you need SNCF Datasets to generate the dataset for the NLP model.

 For nlp_dataset_from_kaggle.py, you need to download the dataset from [Kaggle](https://www.kaggle.com/datasets/robinmarquet/french-destination-and-origin-mapping/code) at csv and put it in the nlpDataSet folder.
+You also need to generate a csv with sentences that do not mention travel. (phrases_dataset.csv)

 `python nlp_dataset_generator.py`